Halloween special offer banner

 These are ways to make people subscribe with the expectation of getting future notifications on new products, discounts, deals, or launches.

-Let us look at a relevant example.
+Let us look at some email popup examples:

 i.
 “Stay Notified For Future Deals” Email Popup by Electronic Express